BY SCOTT NYGAARD and SEAN McGOWAN

 18. Align Your Wrist and Hand

 Keep your picking-hand wrist in alignment with the hand so your hand assumes a comfortable position.
-Don’t bend your wrist like a bass player, but don’t keep your wrist absolutely flat either (see photo).
+Don’t bend your wrist like a bass player, but don’t keep your wrist absolutely flat either (see photo below).
 Find a balance that works for you—probably 30–40 degrees inward (toward the guitar).

 19. Initiate Movement in Your Knuckles